Review: A vaporous, tear-filled reunion for 'Friends' cast | ExBulletin

 Review: A vaporous, tear-filled reunion for ‘Friends’ cast

-NEW YORK – Towards the end of the special HBO Max Friends Reunion, host James Corden asks the six actors to imagine what their characters’ lives would be like today.
+NEW YORK (AP) Towards the end of the special HBO Max Friends Reunion, host James Corden asks the six actors to imagine what their characters’ lives would be like today.

 Chandler and Monica are said to be married.
 Just like Ross and Rachel.
 With the children, of course.
 Same for Phoebe.
 The only mystery was Joey, to which actor Matt LeBlanc responded with a joke.